chrsp/AlertCenter/README.md

 ![License](https://img.shields.io/github/license/chrsp/AnimatedAlert) ![Swift Version](https://img.shields.io/badge/swift-5.5-orange.svg) ![Platform](https://img.shields.io/badge/platform-iOS%2013%2B-blue.svg)

 AnimatedAlert is a flexible and customizable component for displaying animated alerts in your iOS app.
-With AnimatedAlert, you have full control over the animation and the view used to present your alerts, making it a powerful tool for enhancing user experience in your app.
-It can also serve as a replacement for the Material SnackBar component, which was discontinued in 2021.
+It gives you full control over the animation and the view used to present your alerts, making it a powerful tool for enhancing user experience in your app.

+## Motivation

+AnimatedAlert was originally created as a replacement for [MDCSnackBar](https://m2.material.io/components/snackbars/ios), which Google discontinued in 2021.
+While it can serve as a drop-in replacement for SnackBars using the provided `ToastAlertCenter` class, AnimatedAlert goes further by allowing you to create your own custom animated alerts and even design custom animations.

 ## Installation